Fluentd Logging

 Use the following steps to the install the f5-fluentd container.

-1. Change into local directory with the SPK files, and list the files in the tar directory:
+1. Change into the directory containing the latest SPK Software, and list the files in the tar directory:

 In this example, the SPK files are in the spkinstall directory: